 The truth is that it is safe to refreeze chicken, but there are some things you should keep in mind.

-- Make sure that the chicken is properly thawed before you attempt to refreeze it.
-If the chicken is still frozen in the middle, it will not cook evenly and could potentially be unsafe to eat.
+- Make sure you properly thaw the chicken before attempting to refreeze it.
+If the chicken remains frozen in the middle, it will not cook evenly and could potentially become unsafe to eat.